yonekuri/bf6-MultiObjectsTransform/README.md

 Specify the object to spawn.
 The available parameters are the same as those currently provided for the official `SpawnObject` function.<br>
 Additionally, specifying `undefined` allows you to spawn an “empty object”.
-This feature is primarily used when setting object parent-child relationships, as described later.
+This feature is primarily used when setting object parent-child relationships, described later.

 <br>